plasticmacaroni/bg3-missables/checklist.md

 - This guide assumes you're completing everything on your quest log -- this list contains mostly tasks you may miss without seeing a related Journal entry
 - Always crouch when stealing -- enemies will automatically  start investigating if not
 - Send all camp supplies to camp -- they'll automatically show up when you Long Rest
-# Act 1 Missables Entry List
+# Act 1 Main Missables Entry List
 - Turn in a quest to [save the tieflings](https://bg3.wiki/wiki/Save_the_Refugees) in the grove -- you'll get a pair of gloves
 - Buy any [goblin vendor](https://bg3.wiki/wiki/Grat_the_Trader) items before angering the goblin camp
 - Buy items from tiefling traders [[1](https://bg3.wiki/wiki/Arron)] [[2](https://bg3.wiki/wiki/Dammon)] [[3](https://bg3.wiki/wiki/Auntie_Ethel)] from the [Emerald Grove](https://bg3.wiki/wiki/Emerald_Grove) before completing the goblin camp